Kai Iwi Beach (Mowhanau): Discover the Perfect Family Swimming Spot Near Whanganui

 Tip Details

-Wave Selection Look for hollow waves for a thrilling ride
+Wave Selection Look for well-formed waves to maximize your ride.

 Safety Considerations and Warnings